gladys-gg/odinrecipe/README.md

-###odinrecipe is an odinproject project that is covering the HTML content.
-Only created using HTML.
+### odinrecipe is an odinproject covering the HTML content only.
 No styling done to the project.